Time dispersion in quantum electrodynamics: Applications

 \subsubsection{Objective}

 We now look at the simplest possible scattering problem.
 We work with a toy model consisting of three spin zero particles: $A$, $B$ and $C$. \emph{$A$} and \emph{$C$} both have mass $m$.
 They do not interact directly, but only by exchanging \emph{B}'s. \emph{B}'s have mass $\mu$. \emph{A}'s and \emph{C}'s are stand-ins for fermions, \emph{$B$} is a stand-in for photons.
+We will refer to this as the ABC model.

 The very considerable practical advantage of looking at spinless particles is that most of the effects that distinguish TQM from SQM have nothing to do with spin or polarization.